A biography may come in any shape or size.

 movie about a stalker.
 There aren’t even

-any commercials.
+any infomercials.
 You are being watched.

 Either in real-time, or via recording.
 May I

-therefore offer that perhaps rather than walk-
+therefore offer that perhaps rather than walk

 is, indeed, a stage (and that the surveillance